mikesname/ehri-gb-test/content/about.en.md

 ---

 {{< intro >}}
 The [European Holocaust Research Infrastructure (EHRI)](https://www.ehri-project.eu) is an international infrastructure that supports and promotes Holocaust research, commemoration and education on a transnational level.
-EHRI-AT is the national node representing the Federal Republic of Austria within this international research consortium.
+EHRI-AT is the national node representing the Republic of Austria within this international research consortium.
 {{< /intro >}}

 <br/><br/>